dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 ### Snapshots

 Snapshots contain a compressed copy of the chain data which allow the full node to bootstrap to a recent state in the blockchain.
-A list of snapshot services can be found here https://docs.dydx.exchange/network/resources#snapshot-service.
+A list of snapshot services can be found [here](../infrastructure_providers-network/resources.mdx#snapshot-service).

 ### State sync (Alternative to snapshots)